mflorence99/go-3270/README.md

 The emulator is modeled on core components, roughly mirroring that of the hardware itself:

-1. The `buffer` is an array of cells and fields, matchinmg the discrete positions on the 3270 screen.
+1. The `buffer` is an array of cells and fields, matching the discrete positions on the 3270 screen.

 2. The `screen` itself which uses the Go [gg](https://github.com/fogleman/gg) package to render into a device context.
 A `cache` holds pre-rendered `glyphs` for fast rendering.

 3. The `keyboard` handles all operator input.

-4. The `consumer` ingests outbound (from the host app to nthe 3270) data streams into the `buffer`.
+4. The `consumer` ingests outbound (from the host app to the 3270) data streams into the `buffer`.

 5. The `producer` creates inbound (from the 3270 to the host app) data streams from the `buffer` contents.

 All these components communicate via a pubsub `bus`.
 A separate `logger` component also listens to the `bus` to produce detailed debugging data.

-All the Go code is copiled to WASM for execution in the browser.
+All the Go code is compiled to WASM for execution in the browser.
 However, the bulk of the code is written in pure Go and doesn't use `syscall/js` in order to make it "Go testable".

 Only a single `mediator` uses `syscall/js`.
 It is responsible for creating a call- and event-based interface with the UI.